kostaskaragiorgos/TRICHU-Counter/README.md

 # TRICHU-Counter

-## An alternative way to play tichu card game
+## An counter for trichu card game

 ## Dependencies